Parents/Carers Information

 FOCUS West is funded by the Scottish Funding Council to work with targeted pupils in secondary schools in the west of Scotland to widen access to higher education.

-The criterion for inclusion in the programme can be found here.
-Schools that we work with can be found here.
+The criteria for inclusion in the programme can be found here.
+The regions that we work in can be found here.

 Academically, pupils who take part should be capable of attaining 2+ qualifications at SCQF Level 6.
 This level would give a school leaver the best chance of being accepted onto a Higher National Certificate course at college or, with additional suitable SCQF Level 6 qualifications, a degree course at university.*

-Our aim is to make sure that any barriers young people face in making decisions about their future are offset with information, increased understanding about the opportunities afforded by college and university and increased confidence in applying for an HE course.
+Our aim is to remove any barriers, as far as possible, that young people face in making decisions about their future.
+As par of this, we wish to increase understanding about the opportunities afforded by college and university and increase young people’s confidence in applying for an HE course.
 We want to create an equal opportunity for young people to realise their potential to transition into higher education, no matter what course they would like to do.

 You can find out if your home postcode is within SIMD quintile 1 by using this postcode checker tool.